ctz/ctz.github.com/_posts/2016-01-17-using-sgx-to-hash-passwords.md

 It would be easy to hash a password in an enclave and then seal it to itself for verification later.
 Unfortunately, that means only that physical CPU will ever be able to check a user password.
-That's not a sensible approach; backups will be worthless.
+That's not a sensible approach; backups would be worthless.

 Instead, we use a logical grouping of enclaves all of whom can check passwords --